-Taxonomy (from Greek taxis meaning arrangement or division and nomos meaning law) is the science of classification according to a pre-determined system, with the resulting catalog used to provide a conceptual framework for discussion, analysis, or information retrieval.
-In theory, the development of a good taxonomy takes into account the importance of separating elements of a group (taxon) into subgroups (taxa) that are mutually exclusive, unambiguous, and taken together, include all possibilities.
-In practice, a good taxonomy should be simple, easy to remember, and easy to use.
+Taxonomy -- from Greek taxis, meaning arrangement or division, and nomos, meaning law -- is the science of classification according to a predetermined system, with the resulting catalog used to provide a conceptual framework for discussion, analysis or information retrieval.
+In theory, the development of a good taxonomic classification takes into account the importance of separating elements of a group (taxon) into subgroups (taxa) that are mutually exclusive and unambiguous, and taken together, include all possibilities.
+In practice, a good taxonomy should be simple, easy to remember and easy to use.

 One of the best-known taxonomies is the one devised by the Swedish scientist, Carl Linnaeus, whose classification for biology is still widely used -- with modifications.
 In web portal design, taxonomies are often created to describe categories and subcategories of topics found on the website.
 The categorization of words on WhatIs is similar to any web portal taxonomy.Content Continues Below

 Continue Reading About taxonomy

 - In 1966, M. Flynn developed a widely used taxonomy designed to compare and contrast the way data flows through various computer architectures.

 - A taxonomy of computer and network attacks can be useful in the development of new security systems.

 - A review of various techniques of enterprise threat detection taxonomies, highlighting the pros and cons of each method.

 - Learn how to build information security policy artifacts using a taxonomy approach that will help you build global policies in a snap.